 Doing this task manually would be nigh impossible.
 Automation helps you deliver the right messages at the right time, to the right people, through the right channels.

 Lead generation can be highly time-consuming.
 How do you capture leads with high potential?
 Creating quality content is a priority for 53% of marketers.
-That’s why you should consider a good content marketing and SEO service.
+That’s why you should consider a good content marketing and SaaS SEO service.

 As B2B enterprises, you are not likely to find a tremendous amount of new customers on Facebook.
 80% of B2B leads come from LinkedIn.
 Automating your lead generation process means your tools can combine all the criteria you have identified to find more qualified leads.